 All this is a timely reminder of the folly of new private roads – something we’ve been warning about the impracticality of all this since last August.
 The DfT continues to examine how it can attract private finance to pay for the hundreds of new road schemes that local and national governments want to build.
 An announcement over its favoured approach expected around the time of June’s Comprehensive Spending Review.

 But, as the M6 Toll shows, handing over management of major infrastructure to the private sector means decisions over its use are no longer made in the national interest but in the interests of shareholders, which can be very different.

 Furthermore, with traffic stable or falling across much of the country, there are wider questions about why anyone (Government or private investor) would be interested in new road building schemes.
 We should be working to break our reliance on the car.
 Public money for roads should be focused away from new building, with spending instead channelled on increasing the effectiveness of our existing provision – starting with tackling the £10.5bn backlog of potholes.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.